Celytic/Wine-Game-Compatibilities/Game-list.md

     chattr -R +F

 There *is* a patch that was made for Proton, but I haven't gotten that to work for myself so far, so that's currently not something I can assist with.
+Movie concerts **will** crash the game, so stay out of Aelio/Retem/Kvaris during movie concerts for the time being.

 # Battlefield 2042
 System: N/A